|Physics -Four Year Program|

 Joint Study Programs

-Physics And Electrical Engineering - This is a joint four-year program in the Physics and Electrical Engineering departments, awarding the degree of BSc in Electrical Engineering and Physics.
+Physics And Electrical Engineering - This is a joint four-year program in the Physics and Electrical & Computer Engineering faculties, awarding the degree of BSc in Electrical Engineering and Physics.

-Physics And Computer Science - This is a joint four-year program in thep Physics and Computer Science departments, awarding the degree of BSc in Computer Science and Physics.
+Physics And Computer Science - This is a joint four-year program in the Physics and Computer Science faculties, awarding the degree of BSc in Computer Science and Physics.

-Physics And Materials Engineering - This is a joint four and a half-year program in the Physics and Materials Engineering departments, awarding the degree of BSc in Materials Engineering and Physics.
+Physics And Materials Engineering - This is a joint four and a half-year program in the Physics and Materials Engineering faculties, awarding the degree of BSc in Materials Engineering and Physics.

-Physics And Biomedical Engineering - This is a joint four-year program in the Physics and Biomedical Engineering departments, awarding the degree of BSc in Biomedical Engineering and Physics.
+Physics And Biomedical Engineering - This is a joint four-year program in the Physics and Biomedical Engineering faculties, awarding the degree of BSc in Biomedical Engineering and Physics.

 My name is Iftah Galon, In 2014, I graduate with a PhD in physics from the Technion.